 See, I have delivered Jericho into your hands, along with its king and its fighting men.
 March around the city once with all the armed men.
 Do this for six days.
 Have seven priests carry trumpets of rams’ horns in front of the ark.
 On the seventh day, march around the city seven times, with the priests blowing the trumpets.
 When you hear them sound a long blast on the trumpets, have the whole army give a loud shout; then the wall of the city will collapse and the army will go up, everyone straight in.
 Joshua 6:2-5

-The parade begins, Joshua stepping out first; fighting men marching behind him, no chants, no talking; Levitical priests blowing the rams’ horns; priests carrying the ark of the covenant; and the rear guard.
+The parade begins, Joshua stepping out first; fighting men marching behind him, no chants, no talking; Levitical priests with their rams’ horns – silent for six days; priests carrying the ark of the covenant; and the rear guard.
 Once around and back to camp.

 Joshua, the walls are huge, they’re six feet deep, how are we going to break through the walls?